ikumar3/sonar-analysis-report-plugin/README.md

 You can download the JAR from https://github.com/jbdundas/sonar-analysis-report-plugin/blob/master/target/sonar-analysis-report-plugin-1.0.jar

-You need to add the values of the email-related properties with their values in the General Settings:-<br>
+<h4>You need to add the values of the email-related properties with their values in the General Settings:-</h4><br>
 =====================================================================
 Set the value of the property - <br>
 1)  sonar.jd.smptp.to (suggested to set this property from the project).<br>